amoshyc/cp-codebook/src/topics/ring.md

 > On a ring of length `n` where the ids are `0..n`, what is the distance between two position `u` and `v`.

-There will two 2 distance.
+There are two 2 distances.

 ```rust
 let (src, dst) = (u.min(v), u.max(v));